Azure/azureml-examples/cli/jobs/single-step/on-behalf-of/README.md

 - Specify in Job definition you want to use AzureML OBO.
 - Use `AzureMLOnBehalfOfCredential` credential class in training script

-### How to I specify in Job definition I want to use AzureML OBO ?
+### Step 1: Specify in Job definition I want to use AzureML OBO
 This is as easy as adding below section to your job definition:

 ```yaml